- Publication 559 - Introductory Material

-No deduction for funeral expenses can be taken on the final Form 1040 of a decedent.
+No deduction for funeral expenses can be taken on the final Form 1040 or 1040-SR of a decedent.
 These expenses may be deductible for estate tax purposes on Form 706.

 A decedent's net operating loss deduction from a prior year and any capital losses (including capital loss carryovers) can be deducted only on the decedent's final income tax return.
 A net operating loss on the decedent's final income tax return can be carried back to prior years.
 (See Pub.
 536, Net Operating Losses (NOLs) for Individuals, Estates, and Trusts.)
 You can't deduct any unused net operating loss or capital loss on the estate's income tax return.